 Each period is presented with fossils, mainly from Slovenian sites.
 In the background of display cases, there are brief explanations concerning some animal groups’ characteristics of a certain period.
 The upper series of large black and white pictures attempt to depict life on land and in the seas during a distinct period.

 The first five display cases are dedicated to the Palaeozoic fossils.
-Amongst them, let us mention foraminifers, corals, gastropods, sea lilies, lampshells and trilobites from the vicinity of Jesenice in the Gorenjska region, which are particularly Palaeozoic characteristic of this period, and of course remains of some significant Palaeozoan plants from the Posavje folds in central Slovenia.
+Amongst them, let us mention foraminifers, corals, gastropods, sea lilies, lampshells and trilobites from the vicinity of Jesenice in the Gorenjska region, which are particularly Palaeozoic characteristics of this period, and of course, remains of some significant Palaeozoan plants from the Posavje folds in central Slovenia.

 The Cenozoic, the period especially rich with fossils, is presented in the last few display cases.
 Here, some otherwise rare remains of Tertiary plants are exhibited, as well as very diverse fossils from the animal kingdom: big foraminifers, various gastropods, bivalves, corals, sea urchins, a starfish, remains of sea and freshwater fishes, as well as remains of land vertebrates.
-The Tertiary vertebrates are represented by remains of different fishes, by the tooth of a fossil elephant – mastodon, and by the skeleton of a baleen whale, exhibited in a separate display case.
+The Tertiary vertebrates are represented by remains of different fishes, by the tooth of a fossil elephant–mastodon, and by the skeleton of a baleen whale, exhibited in a separate display case.
 The latter two were found in northeastern Slovenia.
 Several vertebrate species originate from the Quaternary period.
 Exhibited here are Pleistocene fishes, remains of the Cave Lion, Broad-fronted Moose, Ice Age rhinoceros, and a Mammoth tooth.
-The Holocene fossils in the last display case originate from the sites at Ljubljansko barje - the Ljubljana Marsh.